uber/react-vis/docs/markdown/series.md

 Type: `number|Object`
 Exact opacity for all series points in pixels or a series object.

+### cluster (optional, `BarSeries` only)
+Supply a clustering key for this series.
+When used with the `stackBy` attribute, creates a clustered stacked bar chart.

 #### onNearestX (optional)
 Type: `function(value, info)`
 A callback function which is triggered each time when the mouse pointer gets close to some X value.